 During the processing by the equalizer in the vocal part, frequencies below 60 Hz are removed, and frequencies above 1000 Hz are reduced, thereby giving the vocal part a soft sound.
 An experienced sound engineer, to give the voice a velvety sound, refers to the range of 2,000 Hz, where, depending on the natural timbre of the vocalist, he adjusts it.
 Adding a wide band in the process of equalization instead of a narrow one eliminates the appearance of resonant frequencies.
 During processing, when high frequencies are built up, low frequencies are removed and vice versa.

 Resonant frequencies knocking out of the whole picture can be removed.
 To do this, a narrow band is moved across the range in search of the point of greatest resonance, and then this point is deleted.

 When processing vocals, one simple rule should be followed – moderation and harmony.
 The sound should be natural, pleasing to the ear, warm, bright and deep.

 Using an exciter will allow the vocal to add brightness and saturation.
-When mixed, compression helps to get a smooth sound.
+When mixed, compression helps you get a smooth sound.
 Adding effects is carried out during the arrangement.